 Graduate students who will have instructional roles in the upcoming academic year are invited to attend the following events as part of the CITL’s Associate Instructor Orientation.
 Both new and experienced AIs are welcome to participate.
 Registration is encouraged but not required for AI Orientation workshops.
 Registration for lunch is required, as lunch is provided for the first 170 students that register.

 Orientation to Orientation

-Wednesday, August 15, 9:00 – 9:30am, Whittenberger Auditorium, Indiana Memorial Union
+Wednesday, August 21, 9:00 – 9:15 AM, Whittenberger Auditorium, Indiana Memorial Union

 This session will orient you to the goals of the CITL’s Associate Instructor Orientation and help you make the most of the events and activities of the day.
 We will also introduce you to the teaching support services for graduate students at the Center for Innovative Teaching and Learning and other related offices around campus.

 Learn to Teach & Teach to Learn: Learning how to be an Effective Teacher

 Wednesday, August 21, 9:15 – 10:15 AM, Whittenberger Auditorium, Indiana Memorial Union

 This workshop will provide participants with an overview of some contemporary pedagogy concepts to help new associate instructors make deliberate choices in their teaching.
 By the end of this workshop, participants will be familiar with the concepts of student-centered teaching and learning by teaching.
 The workshop will utilize backwards course design to encourage small groups to think about how to get a student to achieve a particular goal.

 Inventing Yourself: Identity, Leadership, and Empathy in the Classroom